lTimeless/SmartHub/src/WebUI/ClientApp/src/pages/Readme.md

-# Views
+# Pages

-Here are all main entrypoint for all pages - views.
+Here are all main entrypoints for all pages(views) with components, services, hooks, etc. only belonging to these pages.